KangOxford/AlphaTrade/docs/source/future_research.rst

 Indirect Market Impact
 ----------------------
 * Agent's Impact on Triggering the Modification of other Agents
-    * different from the price impact, which is the direct maret impact.
+    * Different from the price impact, which is the direct maret impact.

+Agent Based Modelling/Simulation
+______
+* Generative adversarial network approach simulation
+* Market Simulation

 Unsupervised Environment Design
 ----------